About Dutch Art

 Many Flemish painters were involved in Rubens's workshop, either as specialists in landscape or still life, such as Lucas van Uden and Jan Brueghel, or as assistants such as the young van Dyck, who carried out the major part of the 39 ceiling paintings and altarpiece for the Jesuit Church, Antwerp (destr.; existing only in oil sketches by Rubens in various collections).
 Rubens's artistic abilities were also outstanding in the fields of portraiture and landscape.
 His early portraits for the Genoese nobility, such as Brigida Spinola Doria (Washington, NG), established a type of full-length portrait, to be followed so successfully by van Dyck in his many portraits in Genoa and in London.
 Rubens's enthusiasm for the traditional Flemish subject of landscape was reawakened by the purchase of a country house, immortalized in Landscape with Château de Steen (London, NG).

 [excerpt from Oxford Companion to Western Art]

 JSTOR Auction Catalogs

 JSTOR is collaborating with the Frick Collection and the Metropolitan Museum of Art in a pilot project to understand how auction catalogs can be best preserved for the long-term and made most easily accessible for scholarly use.
-This prototype site is open to the public through 2011.
+This prototype site is open to the public.